Abel-Laroussi/Pascal_Projects/Find_The_Right_Number/README.md

 - [x] Main Loop

-- [ ] Display "more" or "less" messages
+- [x] Display "more" or "less" messages

+- [x] Add number of attempts

 - [ ] Generate random number in a function